Business Term Loan Prepayment Penalties

 No-Prepayment-Penalty Business Loan Options

-Several loan products are either exempt from prepayment penalties by rule or are structured in a way that lenders don't typically impose them.
+Several loan products are either exempt from prepayment penalties by rule or are structured without them.
 Knowing which products fall into this category can save you thousands if you think you might pay off early.

 SBA 7(a) Small Loans

-Under $150,000 or terms of 15 years or less carry no prepayment penalty by SBA regulation.
-If your financing need fits within these parameters, you can pay off the loan at any time with no exit fee — a significant advantage over conventional bank financing.
+Loans under $150,000 or with terms of 15 years or less carry no prepayment penalty by SBA regulation.
+You can pay off the loan at any time with no exit fee, a significant advantage over conventional bank financing.

 Most Online Lenders

-Fintechs like Bluevine, Fundbox, and OnDeck typically don't charge prepayment fees, though factor rate loans offer no interest savings from early payoff.
-If you're borrowing from an online lender with a true interest rate (not a factor rate), ask about early payoff terms before accepting the offer.
+Fintechs like Bluevine, Fundbox, and OnDeck typically don't charge prepayment fees.
+Factor rate loans offer no interest savings from early payoff, so ask about early payoff terms before accepting any offer.

 Community Banks & CDFIs

-Many community development financial institutions and credit unions waive prepayment penalties to keep long-term borrower relationships.
-These lenders prioritize community impact over yield optimization, which makes them more willing to negotiate flexible exit terms.
+Many community development financial institutions and credit unions waive prepayment penalties.
+These lenders prioritize community impact and are more willing to negotiate flexible exit terms.

 Equipment Financing

-Equipment term loans secured by the asset often carry no prepayment penalty since the lender holds the collateral as security.
-Because the equipment itself protects the lender's position, they have less need to lock in the interest income through penalty provisions.
+Equipment term loans secured by the asset often carry no prepayment penalty.
+The lender holds the collateral as security, reducing the need for penalty provisions.

 Want a loan with no prepayment strings attached?